vitaly-t/prime-lib/README.md

     });
 ```

-Example of detecting primes in another sequence:
+Detecting primes in another sequence:

 ```ts
 import {from, filter} from 'rxjs';